 Giving Circles bring together like-minded individuals, to learn about issues that are impacting the community and then pool resources and capital, in order to make a greater impact with their funds.

 According to a study done in the US, Giving Circles have tripled since 2010.
 Notably, many of these circles have been started and led by women.
 Thus, showcasing female solidarity and their desire to contribute to community issues.

 As women continue to break the glass ceiling and their wealth continues to grow, it is no surprise that Giving Circles are women-dominated and increasing in popularity.
-In fact in 2016, Canadian women controlled 35% of financial wealth.
-By 2026, women are expected to control close to 48%.

 Beyond just controlling increasing amounts of wealth, findings from a report by TD Bank revealed that affluent Canadian women donate a higher proportion of their investable assets to charity than men.